ncatlab/nlab-content/pages/4/3/6/4/4634/content.md

 ## Idea

 The notion of [[motives]] in algebraic geometry can be adapted to derived [[noncommutative geometry]].
-Such a theory has been developed by [[Maxim Kontsevich]].
-There is a remarkable observation that the [[category of Chow motives]] (after localizing at the [[Lefschetz motive]]) can be embedded into the category of noncommutative motives.
+The idea and the first version has been developed by [[Maxim Kontsevich]].
+There is a remarkable observation that the [[category of Chow motives]] (after localizing at the [[Lefschetz motive]]) can be embedded into the category of Kontsevich's noncommutative motives.
 More recently this direction has been systematically studied by Cisinski and Tabuada.

 There is another approach by [[Arne Ostvaer]].